TUD-INF-IAI-MCI/BrailleIO/README.md

 ```

 In the implementation of the function, the renderer get information about the view (normally this is a `BrailleIOViewRange`) and the content to transform.

+### Scrolling
+In your renderer implementation, you do not have to care about the functionalities of scrolling!
+If you build a bool matrix larger than the available display area (`ContentBox`) of the related `BrailleIOViewRange` and the `ShowScrollbars` property of the view range is set to `true`, the framework will handle the creation of scrollbars.

+To handle scrolling, the properties `OffsetPosition.X` and `OffsetPosition.Y` are used to define the content position in relation to the visible area.
+Therefore, these properties are normally negative values.
+See section [ViewRange](#brailleioviewrange).

+Handling the user interaction manipulating those two properties is not part of the framework and has to be handled by the developer.
+To help you doing so, in the `BrailleIO.Interface.AbstractViewBoxModelBase` implementation for the view range, several helper function for content movement exist.

+**ATTENTION:** If you only want to enable a vertical scrolling, e.g. in the case of displaying long texts etc., you have to provide enough space for the afterwards added scrollbars at the right border of the view range.
+This have to be at least 3 dots for normal scroll bars and 4 dots for scroll-arrows, which are visualizations for scrollbars for small areas (when a fully visible scrollbar does not have enough space).

 [[*back to outline* :arrow_up:]](#outline)